abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Publications
 ### Journal publications
 * A.A.
 Kressner, T. May, and C.J.
 Rozell.
 Outcome measures based on classification performance fail to predict the intelligibility of binary-masked speech.
-Journal of the Acoustical Society of America, accepted.
+Journal of the Acoustical Society of America, 139(6):3033-3036, June 2016. [[paper](http://dx.doi.org/10.1121/1.4952439)]

 * A.A.
 Kressner, A. Westermann, J.M.
 Buchholz, and C.J.
 Rozell.
 Cochlear implant speech intelligibility outcomes with structured and unstructured binary mask errors.
 Journal of the Acoustical Society of America, 139(2):800-810, February 2016. [[paper](http://dx.doi.org/10.1121/1.4941567)]